 Tips to make the most out of your travels

 Have you ever felt as though you have been losing touch with the raw and true nature of what going on holiday is really about?
 Is it about the photos?
 About showing off instantly on your favourite social media and then forgetting the whole experience?
 Is it about the items that you buy?
-We think not.
+Or is it about creating opportunities to save your memories?

 Here is what we feel holidaying is really about – and what it should be remembered for.

 So what can you do?
+How can you truly save your memories?
 Get rid of the manuals…although maybe not completely.
-We suggest that you do read up about the place you’re visiting and do plan, just don’t overdo it.
+We suggest that you read up about the place you’re visiting and plan, just don’t overdo it.
 It just takes the fun out of the holiday.
-The fun is in the adventure and the adventure lies in the spontaneity of your actions.
+The fun is in the adventure, and the adventure lies in the spontaneity of your actions.
 Lose that map – well…sometimes anyway!

 Seek out adventure.
-From going to museums, that photography exhibition, artist studio, reading in a cafe, having lunch with the family or sharing a romantic dinner in gorgeous surroundings, visiting the hot spots, exploring the streets wildly…the simplest of activities can have the greatest impact upon us.
+From going to museums, photography exhibitions, and artist studios, reading in a cafe, having lunch with the family or sharing a romantic dinner in gorgeous surroundings, visiting the hot spots, and exploring the streets wildly…the simplest of activities can have the greatest impact upon us.

 These will be the moments that stick.

 Sometimes a holiday is not about ‘all you can see’ and ‘all you can do’.
-You should be able to have some time to yourself, to reach your centre once again.
+You should be able to have some time to yourself, to reach your centre once again, create opportunities that make you want to save your memories.
 Take the world and your surroundings in and simply be.
 Take the time to seek out nature only; the quiet spots, the forests or parks, the empty beaches.

 Somewhere where time doesn’t matter